Nonprofit Management and Community Engagement Fellowships

 Job Description

-- Provide exceptional customer service through information and facilitating relationships with the institution throughout the admission process – inquiry through matriculation.
+- Provide exceptional customer service, by establishing channels of communication with prospective students to introduce them to and inform them of Merrimack College; facilitate their relationship with the institution throughout the admission process – inquiry through enrolled students.

 - Other responsibilities as required.